DataCurationNetwork/curation-curriculum/Specialized Data Types/Simulations/Simulations_Lesson_Plan.md

 Dataset B</a> in mind.
 Answer the questions as you would in your role as the researcher or data curator.
-	- You can use the file list in the README file, and/or download the files to explore them further.</li>
+	- You can use the file list in the README file, and/or download the files to explore them further.
-<li>Note which questions are easier or more difficult for you to
-answer in the role that you are in.
+- Note which questions are easier or more difficult for you to answer in the role that you are in.
 	- Discuss what questions you would ask the other role (researcher or data curator).